lucasfcosta/blog/_posts/2017-05-08-All-About-Recursion-PTC-TCO-and-STC-in-JavaScript.md

 1. A call to `factorial` is added to the top of the stack
 2. Since `4` is not 0 (the base case) we determine the next number we need to calculate (`3`) and the current accumulated value (`4 * total (which is one by default)`)
 3. Now when calling `factorial` again it will receive every piece of data it needs to do its processing: the next factorial to calculate and the accumulated total.
-Due to this we don't need the previous stack frame anymore, so we can just pop that frame out of our stack and add the new `factorial(3, 4)` call.
+Due to this, we don't need the previous stack frame anymore, so we can just pop that frame out of our stack and add the new `factorial(3, 4)` call.
 4. This call is again bigger than 0, so we get the next factorial and multiply the accumulated value (`4`) by the current value (`3`).
 5. The previous call is not needed anymore (again) so we can pop that frame and call `factorial` again, passing it `2` and `12`.
 One more time we will update the total value to `24` and get the factorial of `1`.
 6. The previous frame gets removed from the stack and we multiply `24` (the total) by `1` and try to get the factorial of `0`.
-7. Finally the factorial of `0` returns the accumulated total, which is `24` (which is the factorial of 4)
+7. Finally, the factorial of `0` returns the accumulated total, which is `24` (which is the factorial of 4)

 In a nutshell, this is what happens: